 So is Ed Miliband right?
 Is it time we stopped MPs from having jobs outside parliament?
 Cast your vote.

 James Bloodworth is the editor of Left Foot Forward.
 Follow him on TwiterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.